top of page

 THE KAC BLOG

-The Kelowna Arts Council is proud to support neurodivergent artists by providing a platform for them to share their work.
+The Kelowna Arts Council is proud to support the community by providing a platform for artists to share their work.

 Live music events are not always designed with neurodivergent awareness in mind.
 In a way, this makes sense.
 For music to compel a live audience, it needs to transcend the general ambiance of its venue.
 It’s hard to do that softly, and many find loudness to be part of the appeal.
 It’s not just the music either – the louder and more raucous a performance, the more the audience is encouraged to respond in kind.
 This can be a lot of fun in the right setting.
 Unfortunately, for many neurodivergent people, it can be difficult to handle.